rowanmoul/ArchSecureDualBoot/README.md

 ## Unlocking LUKS Automatically with TPM 2.0

-> Please note that all file extensions used in this section with `tpm2_*` commands are purely for readability.
+Please note that all file extensions used in this section with `tpm2_*` commands are purely for readability.
+That said, any files that are saved for later use should retain their names as used here.
+The install and boot hooks we will be adding expect those files to have the names used here.

 ### Mount a Ramfs as a working directory